nsidc/earthaccess/paper/paper.md

 - **Direct use of `fsspec`/`s3fs`** [@fsspec; @s3fs]: Advanced users can compose their own access workflows using these general-purpose filesystem libraries.
-However, this requires extensive knowledge of NASA's authentication flow, DAAC-specific credential endpoints, and the mapping between on-premises and cloud-hosted data links.
+However, this requires extensive knowledge of NASA's authentication flow, DAAC-specific credential endpoints, and the mapping between download versus cloud-streaming data access links.

 # Software design